 - If you are conducting your event at a public facility (i.e. banquet hall), you must utilize a licensed liquor holder with a caterer's endorsement.
 Further, a contract must be signed between the team and caterer stipulating that the sales and services of liquor are the licensed holder / caterer's responsibility and liability. - Failure to follow the rules of the Alcohol and Gaming Commission of Ontario, including falsifying information will result in severe penalties and can include up to a \$100,000 fine. - 5.8 Teams must account for all monies generated through fundraising as part of their team financial statements.
 The financial statement must show the gross and net revenue from fundraising.
 A detailed financial statement for each fundraising event must be submitted to the CMHA Director of Team Fundraising within 2 weeks of completion of each event. - 5.9 CMHA Teams may participate in fundraising activities to raise money up to a maximum of \$12,000.00 (net) per team per season.
-The CMHA Treasurer will retain fundraising funds raised in excess of the approved maximum. - 5.10 Revenue generated through fundraising may be utilized to offset the cost of the following; - i.
-Amount collected by teams for expenses that are in addition to CMHA registration fees - ii.
-Entry fee for tournaments, - iii.
-Cost for team extra ice, - iv.
-Cost for player development programs, - v.
-Cost for players to participate in CMHA approved team building activities, - vi.
-Cost of team transportation such as busses, - vii.
-Cost to facilitate an end of year party up to a max of \$600.
+The CMHA Treasurer will retain fundraising funds raised in excess of the approved maximum.
+Exceptions must be approved by Treasurer before end of season submissions. - 5.10 Revenue generated through fundraising may be utilized to offset the cost of the following; - i.
+Entry fee for tournaments, - ii.
+Cost for team extra ice, - iii.
+Cost for player development programs, - iv.
+Cost for players to participate in CMHA approved team building activities, - v.
+Cost of team transportation such as busses, - vi.
+Cost to facilitate an end of year party up to a max of \$600. - vii.
+On-ice volunteer insurance fees for approved non-rostered staff. - viii.
+Trainer first aid kit and supplies.

-- viii.
-On-ice volunteer insurance fees for approved non-rostered staff. - ix.
-Trainer first aid kit and supplies. - 5.11 Any monies earned during fundraising events remain team funds.
+- 5.11 Any monies earned during fundraising events remain team funds.
 If there is a positive balance at year-end, monies will be refunded no later than April 30th based on participation in fundraising events. - 5.12 In the event of roster changes and player movement: - i.
 Players quitting the organization after being accepted to CMHA teams forfeit their right to all fundraising proceeds, except for players leaving for medical reasons or moving out of the CMHA boundaries (refer to CMHA Constitution).
-These players will be provided refunds per the principles outlined in section k) immediately above. - ii.
-Players that leave one CMHA team to join another CMHA team (i.e. players moving up due to vacancies on other teams) will obtain from the team they are leaving a share of net fundraising proceeds from the events they have been involved in as of the date that such transfer occurs, minus any expense that were to be funded from fundraising activities at the time of the player transfer (i.e. development activities, tournament entry fees, extra ice, etc...). - iii.
+These players will be provided refunds per the principles outlined in section immediately above. - ii.
+Players that leave one CMHA team to join another CMHA team (i.e. players moving up due to vacancies on other teams) will obtain from the team they are leaving a share of net fundraising proceeds from the events they have been involved in as of the date that such transfer occurs, minus any expense that were to be funded from fundraising activities at the time of the player transfer (i.e. development activities, tournament entry fees, extra ice, etc....). - iii.
 Teams accepting new players (i.e. the team to which a player is moving up to) will require that contributions to fundraising activities of players transferring in are fair and consistent with all other players on the team. - iv.
 Should any disputes arise, the party who is not in agreement with the amount of fundraising refunded or required may appeal to the CMHA Treasurer.
-The Treasurer will attempt to broker a satisfactory resolution for all involved, should none be possible, will determine the amount which he or she deems is a fair settlement based on the principles listed above. - 5.13 Fundraising may not at any time be used to subsidize player registration fees.
+The Treasurer will attempt to broker a satisfactory resolution for all involved, should none be possible, will determine the amount which he or she deems is a fair settlement based on the principles listed above.